 These rules are adopted pursuant to ORS 366.111 which gives the State Parks and Recreation Commission complete jurisdiction and authority over all park areas acquired by the state for recreational purposes.
 ORS 390.010 gives the State Parks and Recreation Commission the authority to develop, construct, improve, operate, and maintain such park areas in a manner which will contribute to the general welfare of the public.
-ORS 390.124 gives the State Parks and Recreation Commission the authority to make regulations and provisions as it deems necessary for the use and administration of such park areas.
-ORS 390.050 authorizes the park director and employees specifically designated by the park director to enforce park area rules by citation authority.
+ORS 390.124 gives the State Parks and Recreation Commission sa it deems necessary for the use and administration of such park areas.
+ORS 390.050 authorizes the park director to enforce park area rules by citation authority.

 Stats.
-Implemented: ORS 243.140, 390.050, 390.111, 390.121, 390.124 & 498.002
+Implemented: ORS 243.140, ORS 390.050, ORS 390.111, ORS 390.121, ORS 390.124 & ORS 498.002